 - Booster fin - The booster fin at the top of each branded box further added an eye-catching element to the ads-in-motion.

-- Pamphlets - Two campaigns were delivered over the course of the two months:
+- Flyers - Two campaigns were delivered over the course of the two months:

 - Green is the new black - as a play on Black Friday specials

 - Save on summer - festive online shopping promotion

 Additionally, Avo by Nedbank used the bikes to drive further engagement on their social media platforms.